vortexlab-uclouvain/flups/README.md

 # FLUPS - A Fourier-based Library of Unbounded Poisson Solvers

 ## Licensing and authorship
-> FLUPS is distributed under Apache 2.0 license, copyright © UCLouvain 2020.
+> FLUPS is distributed under BSD-3 clause license, copyright (c) UCLouvain 2022.

 The main authors are (by alphabetical order):
+- Pierre Balty (v2)
-- Denis-Gabriel Caprace
+- Denis-Gabriel Caprace (v1)
-- Thomas Gillis
+- Thomas Gillis (v1 and v2)

 For the list of all the contributors to the development of FLUPS, description and a complete License: see LICENSE file.